 When you start looking into KYC providers, you’ll find that pricing isn’t one-size-fits-all.
 The right model really depends on your verification volume, the specific features you need, and how you plan to grow your user base.
 Getting a handle on the common pricing structures is the first step to finding a solution that fits your budget without cutting corners on security.
 Most providers structure their pricing in one of three ways: pay-per-verification, subscription plans, or custom enterprise packages.
 Each model is built for different business scales and needs, from early-stage startups testing the waters to global corporations managing millions of users.
 Think of it less like buying a product off the shelf and more like finding a partner for your growth.
 By knowing how these models work, you can better assess which provider offers the right balance of cost, features, and flexibility for your platform, ensuring you’re prepared for both today’s needs and tomorrow’s scale.
 This decision impacts not just your bottom line, but also your ability to onboard users smoothly and securely.

-Pay-Per-Verification
+The Pay-Per-Verification Model

 Think of this as the “pay-as-you-go” option.
 It’s the most straightforward model: you pay a set fee for each identity check.
 This approach is perfect for businesses with fluctuating verification needs or those just getting started with KYC.
 You don’t have to commit to a certain volume, which gives you flexibility.
 For example, some providers like FACEKI offer plans where you’re charged a flat rate per check at the end of the month.
 This makes it easy to manage costs based on actual usage, so you only pay for what you need when you need it.

-Subscription and Volume-Based Plans
+Subscription and Volume-Based Tiers

 If you have a more predictable stream of users to verify, a subscription or volume-based plan is usually more cost-effective.
 The basic idea is that you get a better price per verification by committing to a higher volume.
 For instance, iDenfy’s pricing drops significantly if you need tens of thousands of checks.
 This structure is great for scaling businesses because it makes budgeting much easier, a key benefit for companies looking to manage their verification processes effectively.
 It provides a clear path for managing expenses as your user base expands.